webgtx/tetrs/README.md

 ## Project Highlights

-While the [2009 Tetris Guideline](https://tetris.wiki/Tetris_Guideline) served as good inspiration, I ended up having a lot of fun researching the variety of details of the game myself (thank you [Tetris Wiki](https://tetris.wiki/) and [HardDrop](https://harddrop.com/wiki)!) and also by asking people (thank you GrBtAce and KonSola5!).
+While the [2009 Tetris Guideline](https://tetris.wiki/Tetris_Guideline) served as good inspiration, I ended up doing a lot of amateur research into a variety of game details (thank you [Tetris Wiki](https://tetris.wiki/) and [HardDrop](https://harddrop.com/wiki)!) and also asking people about the game (thank you GrBtAce and KonSola5!).

-In the following I detail various interesting concepts I tackled on my way to completing this game.
+In the following I detail various interesting concepts I tackled on my way to bringing this project to this point.

 ### Tetromino Generation